AngelOnFira/rusty-christmas-tree/README.md

 ## Architecture

+The plan for this project is to have many renderers implemented that show off different displays (tree-writer).
+There will be a web server running (tree-backend) that allows you to change what is currently being displayed on the tree.
+A simple web frontend (tree-frontend) will display all the options of renderers and allow you to pick one to display.

+On the Raspberry Pi, there will be a process (tree-deploy) that runs the main process (tree-writer).
+The first process will look for new releases from Github periodically.
+If there is a new release, it will update the and restart the main process.

+While you're developing, you can run the visualizer (tree-visualizer) to see what your renderer will look like on the tree.

 ### Physical Tree

 The physical tree is running on a Raspberry Pi Pico.
 There are 20 (actually 19)